 Not:

 “Was this supposed to be a business site?
-Why does it look messier than an emo kid’s personal diary on Blogger in 2010?? 🤨”
+Why does it look messier than an emo kid’s online diary on Blogger in 2010?? 🤨”

 - 8–10 helpful, original posts